 A: Certain web- or technology-based classes may require a laptop, however it is not a requirement that students bring their own, as Academy has student laptops on hand.
 In such cases, further information will be provided by the instructor and Academy staff.

 I’m not quite ready to sign my child up for classes, but would like to receive information from IEA more regularly.
 How can I receive email updates?

 A: We would be happy to meet with you!
 Please call or email to schedule a time to visit.
-You can also observe part of a class.
+Class observations can be arranged by appointment.

 A: While we do not provide teachers’ personal contact information, we will be happy to arrange for a parent-teacher conference to discuss any questions or concerns you may have.
 Participants in online courses may message their instructor directly through the Moodle platform.